Black people in Cambridge: History of black students at the University of Cambridge

 In February 1965 James Baldwin visited the Cambridge Union, to debate the motion "Has the American Dream been achieved at the expense of the American Negro" against the right-wing William F. Buckley Jr. The debate, which Baldwin won by an overwhelming majority, was televised for National Educational Television.
 In 1967 Duke Ellington performed a Sacred Concert at the University church, Great St Mary's.
 Queen Esther Marrow sang at the concert.

 In the mid-1970s Cambridge University became a little nucleus of black literary activity.
 In 1973–4 the Nigerian playwright Wole Soyinka spent a year as visiting fellow at Churchill College.
 Soyinka recalls having to overcome a recurring "overwhelming desire" to smash a statue of Winston Churchill which he passed daily on the college staircase.
 While at Cambridge, Soyinka wrote and delivered the first reading of his play Death and the King's Horseman.
 The Cambridge English department did not grant Soyinka a permanent position, but permitted him to deliver classes on "Myth, Literature and the African World".
-His only student was Henry Louis Gates, Jr, the first African American to gain a Mellon Fellowship, who had arrived in 1973 to study English literature at Clare College.
+His only student was Henry Louis Gates Jr., the first African American to gain a Mellon Fellowship, who had arrived in 1973 to study English literature at Clare College.
 Gates had befriended the British-Ghanaian cultural theorist Kwame Appiah, who had started as a philosophy undergraduate at Clare College in 1972, and Appiah had introduced Gates to Soyinka.
 Soyinka gave Gates a passion for African studies, and a determination to trace the lineage of African American literature to the literary traditions of Africa and the Caribbean.
 Pursuing this research at Cambridge meant some argument with the university faculty:

 Other writers from the Black diaspora who studied English literature around this time were the South African writer and academic Njabulo Ndebele, who gained a MA from Churchill College in 1975, and the Guyanese writer David Dabydeen.
 In 1977 the Zimbabwean Tsitsi Dangarembga started studying medicine at Cambridge, but experienced racism and isolation, and did not complete her course.

-In the last few decades of the twentieth century greater numbers of Black British students have studied at Cambridge University.
+In the last few decades of the twentieth century greater numbers of Black British students have studied at the University of Cambridge.
 The Labour politician Diane Abbott, for example, studied history at Newnham College in the early 1970s.
 The Conservative politician Kwasi Kwarteng studied classics and history at Trinity College in the 1990s.
 The novelist Helen Oyeyemi studied at Corpus Christi College from 2001 to 2004.
 The writer Lola Adesioye studied at Robinson College from 2001 to 2004.
 The Scottish rugby player Joe Ansbro studied at Robinson College from 2003 to 2006.

 In 2004 Ato Quayson, who had been a graduate student at Pembroke College in the 1990s, became the first black person to achieve full tenure at Cambridge when he was appointed Reader in Commonwealth and Postcolonial Literatures.